ktaresh/lwc-playground/README.md

 # **Hi, welcome to my git repo.**

-## Here trying tpo consolidate my learnings and create a re-usable code for future self.
+## Here I'll be consolidate my learnings and create a re-usable code base.
 ## If you find anything useful please feel free to use.
 Follow for more updates.